 What is something that makes you excited to get up in the morning and gives you energy?
 Whatever that vision is, that is your "spark."
 Kids may not know what their spark is today, and it may change many times over their life, but we can start today to explore how generosity could spark meaning in your kids' day and life.

-Learning to Give's tools help develop each person's unique "spark" through a variety of giving experiences and awareness of the role of generosity in a impactful life.
+Learning to Give's tools help develop each person's unique "spark" through a variety of giving experiences and awareness of the role of generosity in an impactful life.
 All youth are capable of using their strengths and passions to impact their community and shape a brighter future.
-Philanthropy education and service-learning help youth explore the relationship between self identity and their role in community.
+Philanthropy education and service-learning help youth explore the relationship between self-identity and their role in community.
 These experiences and reflections help the next generation light up the world while they build self-awareness, empathy for others, responsible decision-making, and confidence in their ability to make a difference.

 In his TED talk, Peter L. Benson - president and CEO of Minneapolis-based Search Institute and author and editor of more than a dozen books on child and adolescent development and social change - inspires us to have conversations with kids about their "spark."
 As a companion to this talk, Learning to Give, a philanthropy education resource, provides many tools and ideas for initiating "spark" discussions with youth of all ages.